nicolasbotto/live-video-analytics-iot-edge-python/README.md

 5. [Docker](https://docs.docker.com/engine/install/) on your development machine

+> [!TIP]
-You can use the [LVA resources setup script](https://github.com/Azure/live-video-analytics/tree/master/edge/setup) to deploy the Azure resources mentioned above, along with an Azure Linux VM to serve as your IoT Edge device.
+> You can use the [LVA resources setup script](https://github.com/Azure/live-video-analytics/tree/master/edge/setup) to deploy the Azure resources mentioned above, along with an Azure Linux VM to serve as your IoT Edge device.

 ## Setup